dean/flatterer/README.txt

-Rename config.py.dist to config.py and change the settings to match your database.
+1. Rename config.py.dist to config.py and update the settings.
+2. Rename alembic.ini.dist to alembic.ini and update the settings.